-Our results are important from a number of different perspectives.
-First, as a special case of our general results, we can consider the task of measurement purification, where a noisy measurement is used multiple times in order to implement a less noisy measurement.
-We have shown that even with a small number of uses, improvements can be made.
-This may be directly relevant for current quantum technologies -- including noisy intermediate scale (NISQ) devices -- and suggests an alternative approach to directly engineering less noisy measurements -- instead to overcome noise through a measurement implementation protocol instead.
 Ultimately, we could envisage that measurement implementation becomes a standard technique for improving measurements.
 Similarly, if a given measurement is hard to engineer, our methods show how a simpler-to-engineer measurement could in principle be used instead, that is, without viewing the available measurement as noisy.
 This is precisely what is shown in our detailed analysis of the trine measurement -- it can implement the von Neumann measurement, even though it is not a noisy measurement, and even though at first sight it appears to be a very different measurement, one which is itself extremal in the space of measurements.